Why Compare Colorado Insurance Rates with Simplfii

 What is MedPay and is it required in Colorado?

 Medical Payments coverage (MedPay) pays for your own and your passengers' medical expenses after an accident regardless of who caused it.
-Since 2009, Colorado law has required auto insurers to automatically include $5,000 of MedPay on every policy.
+Since 2009, Colorado law has required all auto insurers to automatically include $5,000 of MedPay on every policy.
 Drivers can opt out in writing, but if they take no action, the coverage — and its additional premium — is included.
-MedPay is valuable because it can pay promptly without waiting for fault to be determined.
+MedPay is particularly valuable in Colorado because it provides immediate medical payment without waiting for fault to be determined, which can take months.

 Does Colorado use credit scores to set car insurance rates?

 Yes.
 Colorado permits auto insurers to use credit-based insurance scores as a rating factor.
-Unlike California, Hawaii, and Massachusetts — which prohibit it — Colorado allows major carriers to factor credit into pricing.
-Improving your credit score over time can be one of the most effective long-term strategies for lowering your premium.
+Unlike California, Hawaii, and Massachusetts — which prohibit it — Colorado allows all major carriers to factor credit into pricing.
+This means improving your credit score over time is one of the most effective long-term strategies for reducing your Colorado car insurance premium.

 How much does car insurance cost in Colorado per month?

 Full coverage car insurance in Colorado averages $73–$268 per month depending on the insurer, your profile, and your location.
 Minimum liability coverage averages $20–$57 per month.
-Denver drivers tend to pay the most (about $129–$272 per month for full coverage), while Grand Junction drivers on the Western Slope can see rates starting around $110 per month.
+Denver drivers pay the most in the state, averaging $129–$272 per month for full coverage.
+Grand Junction drivers on the Western Slope pay among the lowest rates, starting around $110 per month.
+Fort Collins and Greeley are among the most affordable Front Range cities for auto insurance.

 What makes Colorado's vehicle theft rate significant for car insurance?

-Colorado ranked first in the United States for vehicle theft in 2023 with 583 thefts per 100,000 inhabitants.
-High theft rates increase comprehensive claims statewide, raising premiums for many drivers.
-Drivers who carry only liability coverage have no protection if their vehicle is stolen, which is why comprehensive coverage is strongly recommended for most Colorado drivers.
+Colorado ranked first in the United States for vehicle theft in 2023 with 583 thefts per 100,000 inhabitants — roughly double the national average.
+The Denver metro area consistently ranks among the top metropolitan areas nationally for auto theft volume.
+High theft rates drive up comprehensive coverage claims statewide, raising premiums for all insured Colorado drivers regardless of where they live.
+Drivers who carry only liability coverage have no protection if their vehicle is stolen.
+Comprehensive coverage, which covers theft, is strongly recommended for all Colorado drivers.

 How often should I compare Colorado auto insurance quotes?

 At least once a year, or any time your circumstances change — moving to a new ZIP code, buying a new vehicle, adding a household driver, a change in your credit score, or a change in your driving record.
-Colorado rates vary dramatically by insurer and location, so staying current with the market is one of the best ways to avoid overpaying.
+Colorado rates have been rising steadily and vary dramatically by insurer and location.
+Staying current with the market is the most effective protection against overpaying as the state's competitive landscape continues to shift.

 Does comparing car insurance quotes affect my credit score?

 No. Comparing Colorado auto insurance quotes does not impact your credit score.
-Quote comparisons use soft inquiries and underwriting data that do not appear on your credit report and have no effect on your score.
+Insurance quote comparisons use soft inquiries that do not appear on your credit report and have no effect on your credit profile.

 Can I switch car insurance companies at any time in Colorado?

 Yes.
 Colorado drivers can switch insurers at any time, including mid-policy.
 Most drivers receive a pro-rated refund for unused premium from their previous insurer upon cancellation.
-There is no penalty for switching, and comparing rates at every renewal is the most effective way to avoid overpaying.
+There is no penalty for switching, and comparing rates at every renewal is the single most effective way to avoid overpaying in one of the country's most expensive insurance markets.